tenebrius1/tp/docs/UserGuide.md

 Format: <br>`filter [n/NAME] [g/GENDER] [q/QUALIFICATION]`
 - The search is case-insensitive. <br>
   e.g. `n/hans` will match `Hans`.
-- Only the last name given is searched. <br>
-  e.g. `filter n/John n/Amy` will find names that match `Amy`.
 - Only full words will be matched. <br>
   e.g. `n/Han` will not match `Hans`, and `n/Han Solo` will not match `Han Dan`.
 - **At least one** of the optional fields must be provided.